arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
 The `LIMIT` clause can be used to limit the result set of your select statement to a maximum number of rows.

+--{{1}}--
+This is achieved by adding the word `LIMIT` as the last line of your query, followed by the number of rows you would like your result set truncated at.
+This really useful when initially exploring tables you are unfamiliar with.
+Showing just the first three or five or ten rows of a table can give you a quick intuitive grasp of the contents of the whole table and will come back very quickly.
+Without a `LIMIT`, large tables can take a long time to return all their results.

+--{{1}}--
+This example returns all columns from the `patients` table, and limits the result set to only 3 rows.

 {{1}}
+******
 ```sql
 SELECT *
 FROM alasql.patients